cristiroma/skeledrup/README.md

 * ``drush sk-reset-variables`` - Reset the instance variables to their values from config Yaml file
 * ``drush sk-clean`` - Remove docroot/ folder

-## Other available commands
+## Block related commands

 * ``drush block-configure <theme> <module> <delta> [region] [weight]`` - Saves single block configuration (ie move block to a region)
 * ``drush block-disable <theme> <module> <delta>`` - Quickly disable a single block
 * ``drush block-show <theme> <module> <delta>`` - Show the configuration options for one or more blocks

+## Solr related commands
+* ``drush solr-config-reset [solr-machine1,solr-machine2]`` - Show the configuration options for one or more blocks

 # Credits

+Credit to this project goes to:

-This project is inspired by [Lullabot's boilerplate](https://github.com/Lullabot/drupal-boilerplate) and _also parts of the code have been copied into this project_.
+* [Lullabot's boilerplate](https://github.com/Lullabot/drupal-boilerplate) and _also parts of the code have been copied into this project_.
+* [drush-extras](https://www.drupal.org/project/drush_extras) - Useful extra commands available for drush

-*Why?* Because I wanted to (incompatible) improvements to boilerplate while using it in our projects here at [Eau de Web](http://www.eaudeweb.ro).
+We're using it in our projects here @ [Eau de Web](http://www.eaudeweb.ro).

+*Made in Romania*